Institutions of society examples. Social institution: concept, types, functions

 Public buildings and places

-Power, state, separation of powers, parliamentarism, local self-government, etc.
+Power, state, separation of powers, parliamentarism, local government, etc.

 Promoting conciliar relations and attitudes, deepening faith